 Billing and Receipts

-Many members, especially those in private practice, collect payment after each psychotherapy session and issue a receipt to the client.
+Many registrants, especially those in private practice, collect payment after each psychotherapy session and issue a receipt to the client.
 The College has information on financial record-keeping, including billing and receipts, in the Professional Practice Standards, Standard 5.3: Issuing Accurate Documents and Standard 5.5: Record-keeping – Financial Records.
 Members must provide clients with accurate records and other documents, including invoices, bills and receipts.

 In short, receipts should include: